todbot/crashspace-bigbutton/README.md

 One interesting thing about the schematic how the ESP8266 (a 3v3 device) manages to control 5V WS2812/Neopixel LEDs.
 Some WS2812s can be driven by 3v3 logic HIGH, but it's iffy.
 The standard solution is a level-shifter buffer to convert 3v3 HIGH to 5V HIGH.

-The technique used on this board, however, is to create a "sacrificial" LED that powered not by 5V but by a stepped-down voltage from a standard signal diode, which has a 0.7V voltage drop.
-This creates an approx. 4.3V power source is high enough to drive the LED but brings its concept of logic HIGH (which is 70% of Vcc) down to what a 3v3 device will output.
-Basically, we're special intermediary power supply for a single LED.
+The technique used on this board, however, is to create a "sacrificial" LED that powered not by 5V but by a stepped-down voltage from a standard signal diode
+(with its 0.7V voltage drop).
+This creates an approx. 4.3V power source that is high enough to drive the LED but brings its concept of logic HIGH (>70% of Vcc) down to what a 3v3 device will output.
+Basically, we're building a special intermediary power supply for a single LED.
 The rest of the WS2812 LEDs are driven by 5V.

 #### Othermill design considerations